 You’re more in control of the pace of the change, which not only helps with a proper (and hopefully stress-free) implementation but also creates a solid foundation that you can use to build something far stronger and more important.

 Change Management Promotes New Best Practices

-But finally, change management is an important part of your business is because it gives you the opportunity to establish the types of best practices today that will serve you will for years to come.
+But finally, change management is an important part of your business is because it gives you the opportunity to establish the types of best practices today that will serve you well for years to come.